alvarogarcia7/blog_source/source/_posts/draft_searching-on-failing-tests.md

 So my first impression was that something was being shared between tests.
 Also confirmed because the failing class was an EndToEnd test.

 A quick glance was not revealing anything interesting, so I decided to search which is the minimum suite (as opposed as to the whole suite) that makes the new testcase fail.
+This is very similar to what QuickCheck does, to generate the minimum testcase that breaks your property.
+In this way, you can focus in a possibly simpler feature.

 This post covers how to perform this search.

-TODO: expand on searching the minimum set is the same thing that QuickCheck does

 ## Order of the tests